shoelace-style/shoelace/source/docs/installing.md

 ### CDN

 The easiest way to use Shoelace is via CDN.
-Just add this to the `<head>`:
+Just add this to your `<head>`:

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/shoelace-css/{version}/shoelace.css">